 The submissions are carefully selected by undergraduate editors who review the papers over the course of 8-10 weeks.
 Each submission is read and discussed by multiple editors from different fields to decide if the paper deserves another read.
 After several rounds of eliminations, the final selections are made and authors are notified.

-The target audience for papers published in The Oculus is curious undergraduates of this university.
+The target audience for papers published in The Oculus is undergraduates, professors and faculty members at this university.
 The published works are expected to be generally understood by educated students both in and out of your paper’s field.

 Notification of Selection for Publication